DevExpress-Examples/asp-net-web-forms-grid-semantic-search/README.md

 4. Computes cosine similarity between each item and the query.
 5. Filters items where similarity is greater than the threshold.
 6. Orders results by similarity (most relevant first).
-7. Updates the grid data source with filtered results.
+7. Updates the grid data source.

 ## Run the Solution